...that is the question. Or, those are the questions.

 Well first of all let's revert to the basic Pilates rule: do the work with zero unnecessary tension.
 Forcing the pelvis to arch or tuck is unnecessary and creates tension.
 Enough said?
 Don't agree?
 Been to a class where they ask you to tuck?
 (You don't have to tell me where you took the class, I can take a guess as I've probably been there, too!)

 When we tuck the pelvis like an animal tucking his tail between his legs, we are in a submission position.
 It is both negative emotionally (albeit on the subconscious level, but that is still enough for me to avoid it) and physically to hold such a position.
-The iliopsoas (hip flexors) shortens as a result and the lumbar discs are compressed, especially near the sacrum.
-For those of us with a tight iliopsoas this only exacerbates the problem as we have shortened the distance between ASIS (tops of the hipbones) and ribcage with both abdominals and iliopsoas.
+The psoas and iliacus muscles (hip flexors) shorten as a result and the lumbar discs are compressed, especially near the sacrum.
+For those of us with a tightness in this area, this only exacerbates the problem as we have shortened the distance between ASIS (tops of the hipbones) and ribcage with the abdominal, psoas, and iliacus muscles.
 For those of us with lumbar tightness it does not resolve the issue.
-And for those of us who are both flexible with iliopsoas and lumbar, it doesn't strengthen the necessary muscles to balance out pelvis and spine.
+And for those of us who are flexible in the lumbo-pelvic area, it doesn't strengthen the necessary muscles to balance out pelvis and spine.

 For ALL of us it causes strain to the lumbar discs.
 Our discs have a shelf life: we all have a certain number of movements with the spine that it will allow before it breaks down.
 Some of us are blessed with better genetics in this regard and can get away with bad form and postural habits.
 But I'm not apt to gamble with the health of my spine, and my guess is neither are you.